lynaghk/ucat/readme.md

 ## Thanks
-Thanks to James Waples for helpful discussions on protocol and API design.
+Thanks to James Waples and Jeff McBride for helpful discussions on protocol and API design.